Eight tips for making hybrid work meetings effective

 You should bear in mind that not every meeting will be suitable for a hybrid approach.
 While there are no hard-and-fast rules and much depends on your organisation's culture, it is fair to say that hybrid meetings are suited to:

-This briefing includes guidance on communicating effectively with hybrid and flexible workers, such as how to manage hybrid meetings.
+This training resource includes guidance on communicating effectively with hybrid and flexible workers, such as how to manage hybrid meetings.

 - short team catch-ups;